Bilal2453/luvi-wiki/Build-Bots.md

  - run `make publish-src` and `make publish` from one machine (usually my macbook that's also building the darwin binary)
  - then run `make publish` on the other bots (make sure to `git pull` and `git describe` to make sure you're building what you expect to be building).
 On some systems like solaris or freebsd, you'll need `gmake publish` instead of `make publish`.

+Occasionally github will timeout while uploading the binaries, especially the larger sized ones with debug symbols.
+If this happens, edit your release again on the github page.
+Delete the failed uploads and save the changes to the release.
+Then you can retry the publish.
+Running `make publish-tiny` or `make publish-regular` directly will skip `make clean` and in the case of a failed upload, will jump right back to uploading the binary again.
+Since this usually happens on the larger binary, I highly recommend this route.

 Supported platforms:

 Currently @creationix builds every luvit release on the following platforms: